Do I need my driving license to hire a car?

-Decline the car rental company's Excess at the counter, you are not obliged to take their cover.
+Standard cover is included when you rent a vehicle but to use car excess insurance from I4CH make sure you decline the car rental company's excess at the counter, you are not obliged to take this additional cover.
 You do not need to show them your policy.
 Be aware that if you decline their excess cover they will place a charge on your credit card or take an imprint equal to the excess; make sure your credit card has enough credit to cover this.

 Be aware you might not always get what you asked for

 It’s normal for car hire companies to illustrate a specific type of car, or one of a similar size.
 With that in mind, the car you actually pick up may not be the exact make and model which you originally selected.
-It will however, be close in size.
+It will however, should be close in size, modell and mileage.